sayantan6720/BlogSmith---A-cloud-based-AI-blog-generator/README.md

 This file defines the initial user interface for generating blogs using **Streamlit**.
 - The user can input a blog topic, and upon clicking "Generate," the system triggers the blog generation and displays the content.

-### 3. `UI_V2.py`
-An updated version of the UI, featuring a more interactive and polished interface:
-- **Improved UI** with styled elements for better user experience.
-- Handles POST requests to invoke the blog generation Lambda function.
-- Displays the generated blog content with visual effects like fade-in animation.

 ## How It Works

 1. **User Input**: The user provides a blog topic through the UI.